South Africa Seeks Billions in Climate Funds as It Keeps Coal Plants Open

 “Due to energy security considerations, decommissioning of the identified power stations will only take place in 2030,” said Joanne Yawitch, head of the JETP project management unit in the South African presidency, in the response.
 “Measures to reduce emissions will be instituted across Eskom’s fleet in addition to the eventual decommissioning.”

-The new proposal, if accepted, would win $500 million in concessional finance from the US-based CIF.
+The proposal, if accepted, would win $500 million in concessional finance from the US-based CIF.
 Together with co-financing it would trigger from development finance institutions and private investors, as much as $2.6 billion in energy transition funds could be secured by the country.

 ©2024 Bloomberg L.P.